 - 3 tablespoons finely chopped fresh cilantro

 - In a small saucepan, bring the stock to a boil.
 Remove from the heat, stir in the couscous, then cover at let sit 5 minutes.
-Fluff with fork and set aside.
+Fluff with a fork and set aside.

 - In a small bowl or large measuring cup, whisk together the dressing ingredients: lime juice, honey, olive oil, and salt, or shake all of the ingredients together in a mason jar with a tight-fitting lid.

 - In a large bowl, combine beans and couscous.
 Pour dressing over top and stir to combine.

-Leftover grapefruit salad will keep in the refrigerator for up to 3 days.
+- TO STORE: Leftover grapefruit salad will keep in the refrigerator for up to 3 days.